paul80nd/relay-computer-ide/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-If the built project will not be hosted at the root url then it can be built as follows, for example, `ng build --prod --base-href https://editor.relaycomputer.co.uk`
+If the built project will not be hosted at the root url then it can be built as follows, for example, `ng build  --base-href https://editor.relaycomputer.co.uk`

 ## Further help